WHY WE DO

 Build a National Health Justice Community as a source of solidarity, inspiration and resources.

-Why focusing on healthcare professionals?
+Why focusing on clinicians?

 Healthcare Institutions and Structures